luolsph/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a fourth-year PhD Candidate in the Department of Biostatistics at the University of Michigan.
-I graduated from Huazhong University of Science and Technology with a BSc in Biology in 2013, and obtained MS in Biostatistics at the University of Michigan in 2016.
-My dissertation work focuses on developing real-time regression methods for both cross-sectional and longitudinal data, advised by <a href="http://www.umich.edu/~songlab/people.html" target="_blank">Professor Peter X.K.
+I am a fourth-year PhD candidate in the Department of Biostatistics at the University of Michigan.
+My research interests lie at developing real-time analytics to address methodological needs in the analysis of mobile health data.
+My dissertation work focuses on developing real-time regression methods for both cross-sectional and longitudinal- or cluster-correlated data streams, advised by <a href="http://www.umich.edu/~songlab/people.html" target="_blank">Professor Peter X.K.
 Song</a>.
-I am also working as a graduate student research assistant (GSRA) on Black Women’s Wellness Project.
+Now I am working on a project to handle data streams with dynamic heterogeneity in state space mixed model.